GenesysCloudBlueprints/set-emergency-group-lambda-blueprint/blueprint/index-draft.md

    GOOS=linux go build -o bin/main ./...
    ```

 A Linux executable file named `main` is built in the `/bin` directory.
-The CX as Code tool compresses the `main` file and deploys the zip as part of the AWS Lambda deploy via Terraform.
+The CX as Code tool compresses the `main` file and deploys the zip file as part of the AWS Lambda deploy via Terraform.

 :::primary